Counter Terrorism Department (Pakistan): Formation and organization

-However, as a result of rising terrorism in Pakistan CIDs were restructured as CTDs as per the framework of the National Action Plan (Pakistan) under the command of the respective provincial police departments.
+CTDs as per the framework of the National Action Plan are under the command of the respective provincial police departments.
 The CTD of the respective province now accumulate information, intelligence and carry out operations against the terrorist organizations.

 There are presently four CTDs each named after their relevant jurisdictional province.
 These are the CTD Punjab, the CTD Khyber Pakhtunkhwa, the CTD Sindh, and the CTD Balochistan.
 Each of the CTD is either headed by the Additional Inspector General of Police (Additional IGP) or the Deputy Inspector General of Police (DIGP) depending on the size of the department.
 In the case of Punjab, Sindh and KP, it is often Additional IGP who heads the organization.
 CTD is then further subdivided into various sections and units which are led by the DIG or SSP rank officers who heads each section tasked with operations, Intelligence and Investigations.

 Each provincial CTD is divided into various zones located at various Divisions of each province.
 For instance, CTD Sindh is divided into 5 zones i.e Karachi, Hyderabad, Sukkur, Larkana and Nawabshah.
 Each of the zones is either headed by an SSP or SP rank officer.
 These zones comprise CTD police stations located at various districts of each zone.
 The Police Station of the CTD is often headed by an Inspector or Sub-Inspector rank officer who is called as Station House Officer (SHO).

 The CTD in Punjab has its own Counter Terrorism Force that aids the department to raid the terrorists.
 While the CTD KP relies on the Elite Force of the KP Police to raid the terrorist hideouts.

 The manpower for all four CTD mostly comes from their relevant provincial police departments.
 The officers and constables were mostly absorbed into the CTD from the provincial police departments of the relevant police force.
 Thus, most of the officers or constables that serve in CTD are locals of those areas in which they operate.
 This helps CTD in its operations against the terrorists.